MLH-Fellowship/rakkasans/README.md

 A typical snapshot test case renders a UI component, takes a snapshot, then compares it to a reference snapshot file stored alongside the test.
 The test will fail if the two snapshots do not match: either the change is unexpected, or the reference snapshot needs to be updated to the new version of the UI component.
 ```
 If you make a UI change, run `npm test -- -u` to create a new snapshot reference that will include your new changes.

+## Forum Component
+The Forum functionality is distributed across a number of files, the majority of which are found in `tabs/otherScreens/`.
+The component that is rendered by the navigation is `tabs/otherScreens/Topics.js`.
+This file makes a request to the API to render the currently available Forum topics.

+When a topic is selected, the `tabs/otherScreens/Posts.js` component is rendered, which makes another API call to render the posts available under the selected topic.

+The comments are rendered in `tabs/otherScreens/Comments.js`, and are threading; any comment can be replied to, resulting in chains of comments.
+On render, sub-comments (comments replying to other comments) are hidden.
+Those comments can be toggled in the UI.

+Users can create new posts in topics and new comments on posts.

+TODO: Allow users to delete their own posts/comments and admins to delete any posts/comments. (requires user authentication)